 Is it possible that we come to conclusions that are wrong, entirely made up?

-I’ve been thinking about this because just recently a friend of mine Googled my blog post, Dating After 50.
+I’ve been thinking about this recently because a friend of mine Googled my blog post Dating After 50.

 Shortly after, her new boyfriend asked to use her computer and that search appeared in her history.
 She worried he’d misunderstand and think she was still interested in dating other men.